Narek777/Todo-List/README.md

 * Install [Git](https://git-scm.com/downloads)
-* I am using WebStorm for codding, but You can install use whatever you want
+* I am using WebStorm for codding, but You can use whatever you want

 ### Installation